Publication Ethics and Publication Malpractice Statement

-The Statement of the "Journal of Ultrasonography" regarding Publication Ethics and Publication Malpractice has been issued based on the guidelines developed by the Committee on Publications Ethics (COPE) and available at www.publicationethics.org, and the guidelines of Elsevier publishing house.
+The Statement of the “Journal of Ultrasonography” regarding Publication Ethics and Publication Malpractice has been issued based on the guidelines developed by the Committee on Publications Ethics (COPE) and International Committee of Medical Journal Editors (ICMJE).

 It is the Journal’s consistent policy to improve the journal constantly through publishing the highest quality original scientific articles using a fair and ethical selection and peer-reviewing of submitted manuscripts.

 1. Editors’, Authors’ and Reviewers’ Duties